What’s Most Important is the Summer Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

 Many camps use only one qualified staffer or volunteer with perhaps a couple of less qualified staffers or volunteers to assist them.
 The Medical Technician will be living on-site to provide 24/7 on-call availability during the camp sessions.

-Important Camp Insight To Be Aware Of For Your Kids Safety With Their Camp Meds!
+Important Summer Camp Tip for Your Kids Safety with Their Camp Meds!

-What Exactly Does The Medical Technician Do At Camp?
+What Exactly Does The Medical Technician Do At Summer Camp?

 Proper Camp Medical Technician Qualifications: